-- The student will be expected to improve performance fundamentals. - □ The student will be evaluated for improvement of music fundamentals through daily observation during each rehearsal and each sectional. - □ The student will be expected to demonstrate correct posture, hand position, embouchure, air production, articulation and attentiveness as monitored during rehearsals. - □ The student will be expected to develop a historical knowledge of the literature relative to his/her respective instrument.

-Performance (30%)

-- □ The student will receive a grade for each performance during a grading period. - □ Performances will be counted as major exams. - D The number of performances will be determined by the performance calendar. - □ If no public performance occurs during a grading period, the performance grade will be based upon informal classroom performances determined by the director.

-Participation (30%)
+☐ The student will be expected to improve performance fundamentals.

-- □ The student will receive a grade for each before and after school sectional and rehearsal during a grading period. - □ The student will be on task and focused during all rehearsals. - D The student will have instrument, music, pencil, and supplies. - □ The student will be prepared to play his/her part successfully. - □ The student will mark music and take notes as needed.
+The student will be evaluated for improvement of music fundamentals through daily observation during each rehearsal and each sectional.
+The student will be expected to demonstrate correct posture, hand position, embouchure, air production, articulation and attentiveness as monitored during rehearsals.
+The student will be expected to develop a historical knowledge of the literature relative to his/her respective instrument.
+The student will receive a grade for each performance during a grading period.
+Performances will be counted as major exams.
+The number of performances will be determined by the performance calendar.
+If no public performance occurs during a grading period, the performance grade will be based upon informal classroom performances determined by the director. rticipation (30%) The student will receive a grade for each before and after school sectional and rehearsal during a grading period.
+The student will be on task and focused during all rehearsals.
+The student will have instrument, music, pencil, and supplies.
+The student will be prepared to play his/her part successfully.
+The student will mark music and take notes as needed.
+Excused Absences In accordance with RISD policy, all excused absences will be honored with no grade penalty.
+These will include: Medical emergency or illness Death in the family Religious holiday Family emergency Medical or dental appointment Circumstances may justify an excused absence for reasons other than those listed above in accordance with RISD policy.

-Additional Criteria Affecting Grades

-Excused Absences

-In accordance with RISD policy, all excused absences will be honored with no grade penalty.
-These will include:

-Medical emergency or illness Death in the family Religious holiday Family emergency Medical or dental appointment

-Circumstances may justify an excused absence for reasons other than those listed above in accordance with RISD policy.
 Please refer to RISD Student Code of Conduct Handbook for a complete list of extenuating circumstances and non-extenuating circumstances.
 If an excused absence is anticipated, a written or email notification should be submitted at least two days in advance.

-Unexcused Absences See Grading Guidelines in Music above.
+Unexcused Absences/Tardiness See Grading Guidelines in Music above.

-D Tardiness

-Each tardy to a before or after school sectional or rehearsal may require completing an extra task assigned by the director.
-If the extra task is not completed within the allotted time determined by the director, the student's participation average of the nine week grade may be lowered.